quadram-institute-bioscience/ai-training/docs/modules/using-llms/_posts/2000-01-02-prompt-engineering.md

 Classification: Not Spam

 Email: "Click here for amazing weight loss secrets!"
-Classification: ?
+Classification: Probably Spam
 ```

 #### :three: Chain of Thought
 Guide the model through step-by-step reasoning:

 ```
+We need to choose between holding our workshop in-person or online.

-"Solve this math problem step by step:
+  Analyze this decision step by step:
-What is 15% of 240?

-Step 1: Convert percentage to decimal
-Step 2: Multiply the number by the decimal
-Step 3: Show the final answer"
+  Step 1: List key factors to consider (costs, accessibility, engagement, logistics) Step 2: Evaluate each format against these factors Step 3: Identify the main trade-offs
+  Step 4: Recommend the best option with justification
 ```

+:bulb: math problems are poorly managed in general, and a good alternative is to ask to generate
+code to solve the problem instead.

 #### :four: Output Formatting

 Specify exactly how you want the response structured:

 ```
-"Analyze this product review and provide:
-1. Overall sentiment (Positive/Negative/Neutral)
-2. Key themes (max 3)
-3. Specific issues mentioned
-4. Recommended actions
+Analyze this meeting summary and structure your response as:

+Key Decisions
+  - [list decisions made]

+Action Items
+  - [person]: [task] - [deadline]

+Open Questions
+  - [questions requiring follow-up]

-Format as JSON with these exact keys."
+Use markdown formatting with these exact headings.
 ```

 ### More Techniques